 Workshops Series to Support School-Level Implementation

 We offer the Learning Together SEL Workshops, a four-part series on schoolwide SEL.
 The workshops support school teams in coming together to learn about SEL and bring those learnings back to their schools.
+The series is offered two ways: With a live group virtually twice a year and on-demand for a self-paced version.

 “This workshop has been instrumental in being able to introduce SEL to my school in a way that is attainable and connects to all staff levels.” – Past Participant